elsa-ng/jje-fish/README.md

 To learn more about Fishackathon, visit: http://fishackathon.hackernest.com/

-### Purpose
+## Purpose
 The purpose of this project is to apply system analysis principles learned in SYS366 to analyze the case study chosen and publish the analysis to a website, which is created using knowledge obtained from WEB322.

+## Getting Started
+This Node.js web application is developed using Visual Studio Code.
+To obtain a copy of the project, simply clone the master branch.

 ### Prerequisites
-In order to run this node.js web application on your local machine, you will need to install the following dependencies:
+Should you wish to modify/run this Node.js web application on your local machine, you will need to use an IDE such as Visual Studio Code and install Node.js.

+In addition, you will need to install the following dependencies:
 * express
 * express-handlebars
 * body-parser
-Please refer to package.json for details.

 To simply access this web application online, please visit: https://jje-fish.herokuapp.com/

-### Installing
+### Installation
+To install Node.js, please visit https://nodejs.org/ to download the current release.
+Please follow the on screen instructions to install the current release.

 To install the dependencies, simply run the following commands:
 ```
 npm install express --save